BLCM/bl3mods/Aaron0000/Balands/README.md

 Added the Vibra-Pulse to Sylestro's Loot Pool, increased the chance of them dropping from their loot pool to 20%.

-Added the Boo to Private Beans' Trevanator/Front Loader Loot Pool (Westergun uses a separate pool), increased the chance of Beans dropping from the Trevanator/Front Loader loot pool to 30%.
+Added the Boo to Private Beans with a 10% chance to drop.

 Added the Ember's Purge to Loco Chantelle, increased chance of Loco Chantelle dropping from her loot pool to 20%.